Crown-Commercial-Service/digitalmarketplace-api/README.md

 ### Getting a list of application URLs

 `python application.py list_routes` prints a full list of registered application URLs with supported HTTP methods

+## Model schemas

+`app/generate_model_schemas.py` uses the `alchemyjsonschema` library to generate reference schemas of our database models.
+Note that the `alchemyjsonschema` library is a dev requirement only.